sam08153/vmw-repo-test1/README.md

 switch to repo
 2. run - cd vmw-repo-test1

-3. Instruction run app locally
+3. Instruction to run app locally

  To run the Dev locally -
 	mvn spring-boot:run